andrew/ultimate-awesome/README.md

 - [fucking-awesome-flipperzero](https://github.com/Correia-jpv/fucking-awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.
 With repository stars⭐ and forks🍴.
 - [awesome-zephyr-rtos](https://github.com/golioth/awesome-zephyr-rtos) - 🪁 A curated list of awesome projects and resources for the Zephyr RTOS project.
 - [AwesomeInterpreter](https://github.com/BaseMax/AwesomeInterpreter) - The Big list of the GitHub, open-source interpreters.
+- [AwesomeCompiler](https://github.com/BaseMax/AwesomeCompiler) - The Big list of the GitHub, open-source compilers.
 - [awesome-php-extensions](https://github.com/ljjsimon/awesome-php-extensions) - Collect awesome php extensions.
 - [awesome-mongoose-os](https://github.com/tripflex/awesome-mongoose-os) - A curated list of Awesome Resources for Mongoose OS.
 - [awesome-systemd](https://github.com/firasuke/awesome-systemd) - A curated list of awesome systemd-like projects.